encode/django-rest-framework/docs/api-guide/permissions.md

 * `PUT` and `PATCH` requests require the user to have the `change` permission on the model.
 * `DELETE` requests require the user to have the `delete` permission on the model.

-The default behaviour can also be overridden to support custom model permissions.
+The default behavior can also be overridden to support custom model permissions.
 For example, you might want to include a `view` model permission for `GET` requests.

 To use custom model permissions, override `DjangoModelPermissions` and set the `.perms_map` property.
 Refer to the source code for details.